Most Polluted Cities in India (2026): Why Delhi & Others Hit “Severe” AQI

 • Number of monitoring stations

-• Location of sensors within a city
+• Sensor placement within a city

 • Time of day and season